lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 document is on average 200 characters long (either documents are small, or we are only iterested in searching by title, or within a small description), then storing all the documents in uncompressed form takes roughly 2MB (JavaScript strings are typically stored using 2 bytes per character).
-Now, 2MB is of the same order of dimension of a good quality image, and usually more than acceptable to store in memory.
+That is more or less the size of a good quality image, and usually more than acceptable to store in memory.

 There is one problem with this calculation though: it is only taking into account the size of the raw documents, not of the search index data.
 Typical